zaiisao/Documentation/en/Voice/initialize_android.md

 ```

 ## Next Steps
-You have now finished creating the RtcEngine instance and can start a voice call with the following steps:
+You have created the RtcEngine instance and can start a voice call with the following steps:
 * [Join a Channel](../../en/Voice/join_communication_android.md)
 * [Publish and Subscribe to Streams](../../en/Voice/publish_android_audio.md)

-For added requirements on network connection or audio quality, you can also take the following steps before joining a channel:
+To check the network connection or audio quality before joining a channel, you can refer to the following sections:
 * [Conduct a Last mile Test](../../en/Voice/lastmile_android.md)
 * [Set the Stereo/High-fidelity Audio Profile](../../en/Voice/audio_profile_android_audio.md)